In the past, the church's beliefs about the nature of women and

 new ritual is

 described in a 84 page, bound in a red leather book.
-The ritual was originally
+The text was originally

-available only in Latin; it will be translated into other languages.
-The
+available only in Latin; it has since been translated into other languages The

 exorcism ritual includes: "prayers, the blessing and sprinkling of holy water,